Collaboration beyond Boundaries

 Plenary Session

 We are pleased to announce that our plenary session for the Annual Event will be a roundtable on the topic of Failing Together: The Pitfalls of Collaboration (and How to Overcome Them).
-Panellists will drawn on their own experience of the many ways in which collaborations within DH can go in unexpected, indeed problematic directions, as well as what we can learn from these diversions and digressions.
+Panellists will draw on their own experience of the many ways in which collaborations within DH can go in unexpected as well as what we can learn from these diversions and digressions.

 The roundtable will feature: